(Please Note: This is written about Birth Moms of children in Foster Care, not Birth Moms who have chosen to give the gift of adoption.)

 Low self esteem, poor confidence, no one to love them.
-The right choices not made.
+The result?
+Wrong Choices.
+Unsafe choices.
+Selfish choices.

 Adoption is beautiful, but adoption is born from tragedy.
 Yes God calls us to care for the orphans, but He calls us to love others first.
 Even when its hard, even when you don’t want to.